kalumsneha/leanlo-backend/README.md

 As a service, I should be able to get a course, so that the course details can be rendered to the user.

+As a service, I should be able to create a teacher, so that the teacher can be assigned to a course.

+As a service, I should be able to update a teacher, so that the teacher's details can be modified.

+As a service, I should be able to get a list of teachers on the system, so that the user can view this information.

+As a service, I should be able to get a teacher by teacher id, so that the details of a particular teacher can be viewed by the user.

+As a service, I should be able to create a student, so that the student can be enrolled to a course.

+As a service, I should be able to update a student, so that the student's details can be modified.

+As a service, I should be able to get a list of students on the system, so that the user can view this information.

+As a service, I should be able to get a student by student id, so that the details of a particular student can be viewed by the user.

+As a service, I should be able to assign a course to one or more teachers, so that the student can enroll to particular course and teacher.

+As a service, I should be able to delete a course teacher configuration, so that an changes can be applied.

+As a service, get course teacher configurations by either teacher id or course code, so that the details can be viewed by a user.

 As a task, I should setup CI CD Pipeline, so that any changes done on the system can be deployed incrementally.

-As a task, I should deploy the backend service on Google Cloud, so that the service can be accessible via the internet.

-As a task, I should create the process flow diagram for some of the features, so that the the end to end process of the features can be visualized.

-As a task, I should design the database, so that all tables, columns and relationships can be visualised.